Together We Can Make a Difference

 Her role has progressed to also providing sensory sessions, which supports young children and parents/carers.
 She feels she has been fortunate to meet many PODS members and gain a better understanding of what families need in Telford.
 Before joining PODS, she studied Childhood Studies at college and university alongside working as a teaching assistant in Early Years and at Haughton School.

-Her previous experience has always gravitated towards support children with SEND, something she credits to her late sister who had SEND.
+Her previous experience has always gravitated towards supporting children with SEND, something she credits to her late sister who had SEND.
 From a young age she knew that supporting children, young people and families with SEND was something she wanted to do, and she feels very lucky to be working with PODS today.

 Matthew Downes-Ward - PFA (Preparing for Adulthood) Navigator